 Treasurer | Maya Woodson Turman

-We use the following two spaces as satellite locations for some of our youth program classes:
+We use the following space as satellite locations for a few of our youth program classes:

 1201 University Ave | Berkeley, CA 94702

 Rebecca Johnson had her early dance training on the East Coast in a Royal Academy of Dance ballet school near Boston.
 She discovered modern dance in 1985 and began performing professionally with Moving West Dance Company at the age of 14.
 Rebecca earned Bachelor of Arts degrees in Dance and English Literature from Rutgers University.
 While in residence in New Jersey and New York City she performed in companies directed by Michael Gary and Val Suarez.
 Rebecca completed her Master of Education degree from the University of New Hampshire in 2001.
 Rebecca migrated west to California in 1999 and since then has performed with Nina Haft & Company, Paufve Dance, Abigail Hosein’s ahdanco, Rogelio Lopez & Dancers and Dana Lawton Dances amongst others.
 She was the Managing Director of Shawl-Anderson Dance Center from 2008-2014 after seven years of teaching modern for teens and adults at the Center as well as serving on the board.
 Rebecca became the Executive Director of Shawl-Anderson in January 2015.
 Rebecca’s administration background includes work with a range of non-profit organizations, both in social services and the arts, as well as private consulting work for numerous individuals and companies in the areas of fundraising, marketing, event production, publicity and graphic design.
 She also serves as adjunct faculty at Saint Mary’s College in Orinda, CA for the Master of Fine Arts program in Dance.